 The Document Set Package Format stores the contents of a document set that has been exported from a document library.

-Sections 1.7 and 2 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in RFC 2119.
+Sections 1.7 and 2 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary